-Perry Jones, with Heifers Seeds of Change program in the U.S., will speak at 11 a.m. and 1 p.m. about Heifers work to help poverty-stricken areas of the Arkansas Delta by fostering sustainable agriculture.
+Perry Jones, with Heifer USA, will speak at 11 a.m. and 1 p.m. about Heifer’s work to help poverty-stricken areas of the Arkansas Delta by fostering sustainable agriculture.
 Attendees can ask questions about Seeds of Change, a multimillion-dollar program working in both Arkansas and southern Appalachia to create profitable local food systems.

 Youth groups, adult groups and families are encouraged to attend.
 Call 501-907-COWS (2697) for more information.